harshavv2504/Deepgram_Voice_Agent/README.md

-# IndiVillage Voice Agent System
+# TechFlow Voice Agent System

-A sophisticated AI-powered voice agent system built for IndiVillage Tech Solutions, combining real-time voice interaction with comprehensive business logic for customer service, appointment scheduling, and knowledge base queries.
+A sophisticated AI-powered voice agent system built for TechFlow Solutions, combining real-time voice interaction with comprehensive business logic for customer service, appointment scheduling, and knowledge base queries.

 ## 🎯 Project Overview

 This is a **Flask-based voice agent application** that provides:
 - **Real-time voice conversations** using Deepgram's Voice Agent API
 - **Intelligent customer service** with appointment and order management
-- **Knowledge base integration** for IndiVillage company information
+- **Knowledge base integration** for TechFlow company information
 - **Web-based interface** for testing and debugging voice interactions
 - **Automatic meeting scheduling** with email and calendar integration